HELPING CLIENTS NAVIGATE THROUGH BANKRUPTCY

 Why Choose Us?

-Arizona lawmakers understand that there are times when citizens struggle with their outstanding debts.
+Arizona lawmakers understand that there are times when everyone struggles with their outstanding debt.

-Bankruptcy can lead to the discharge of debt, but in many cases consumers have options alternative to bankruptcy that may offer the relief needed to get their finances back on track.
+If you are having difficulties making your monthly credit card payments, mortgage payments, or paying an outstanding vehicle note, then filing for bankruptcy may help you with your stress and your finances.
+Bankruptcy can lead to a discharge of debt, but in many cases, consumers have other options besides bankruptcy that may offer the needed relief to get their finances back on track.

-Understanding and utilizing the laws of bankruptcy in Arizona to your advantage will assist in determining whether filing bankruptcy will provide the needed relief in your own financial situation.
+Hilltop Law Firm will help you understand and utilize the laws of bankruptcy in Arizona to your advantage.
+Mr. Hainey’s will go over your debt with you so that you can make an informed decision on whether filing bankruptcy will provide the needed relief in your own financial situation.

 2005 Bankruptcy Abuse Prevention and Consumer Protection Act

 This act requires all individual debtors who file for bankruptcy on or after October 17th, 2005, to receive credit counseling.
 The credit counseling must begin within six months prior to filing for bankruptcy relief.
 The credit counseling course also includes studying financial management after bankruptcy has been formally filed.

 Also, under the 2005 Bankruptcy Act, an applicant’s income and expenses are studied to decide if they’re eligible to file for Chapter 7 bankruptcy or if Chapter 13 bankruptcy must be filed.

 The analysis of test will review the average income of an applicant for the 6 months immediately prior to filing, which will then be compared to the median income for Arizona.
 If the study reveals a level of income below the median, Chapter 7 will likely be an option.